Current Work & Research

 Designed and studied image processing and machine learning algorithms to perform automatic quantitative analysis of biological data from labs.

 Employed symbolic programming to explore and compare various probabilistic and automata based models for early-stage microscopic, vascular tumor growth.

 Explored numerical and algorithmic challenges of translating ideas in smooth differential geometry into the discrete setting for computation on 3D geometry.
 Implemented algorithms solving problems related to discrete exterior calculus, curvature, conformal parameterization, and geodesic distance.

-Participated and placed first in Hacking4Humanity 2019 which focused on developing solutions to impede human trafficking or help human trafficking victims.
+Participated and won first place in Hacking4Humanity 2019 which focused on developing solutions to impede human trafficking or help human trafficking victims.
 We created an app called CleanWages which leverages blockchain contracts in a beautifully simple NLP-driven interface to help companies and job seekers engage in the hiring process safely and transparently.

-The app presents users with a list of short educational which introduce them to a general idea in finance.
+Fintivity presents users with a list of short educational which introduce them to a general idea in finance.
 After watching the video, users gain access to more specific guides, along with a quiz to test the knowledge they learned.